Characterizing current noise of commercial constant-current sources by using of an optically-pumped rubidium atomic magnetometer: MEASUREMENT RESULTS AND DISCUSSION

 \subsection{Calibration of the coil constant}

-In the experiment, a Low-noise and high-stability CCS KeySight Model B2961A and a four-layer cylindrical µ-metal magnetic field shields for us provide a good conditions to calibrate the coil constant.
+In the experiment, a low-noise and high-stability CCS KeySight Model B2961A and a four-layer cylindrical µ-metal magnetic field shield provide a good conditions to calibrate the coil constant.
 The coil constant can be described by$^{28-29}$:

 where I is current, $B_{total}$ is the total magnetic field, which can be measured by using an atomic magnetometer.